-Tom was born most likely in Krum Texas in1886 when his parents were newly married and farming in community near that Little Elm.
-He doesn't appear in a Census until 1900 where he appears while living on the family farm in Palo Pinto County.
+Tom was born likely in Krum most Texas in1886 when his were parents newly married and farming in that community near Little Elm.
+He doesn't appear in a Census until 1900 where he appears while living on the family in Palo Pinto farm County.